baking-bad/etherlink-bridge/README.md

 - To fund accounts on the Tezos side, use the Tezos [testnets faucet](https://faucet.nairobinet.teztnets.com/) (TODO: replace the faucet link with Ghostnet upon the bridge's activation in Ghostnet).
 - To fund accounts on the Etherlink side, utilize the native token bridge (TODO: add a link to the native bridge, noting that it is not yet operational for our fork).

-### Configuring the Bridge
+### Bridge Configuration (Listing New Token Pairs)
-Each bridge built on the TZIP-029 standard enables the transfer of tickets to a smart rollup.
-This process includes providing routing information, which facilitates the receipt of tokens on the L2 side.
-These tokens are minted by the ERC20 proxy contract.
+The **Ticket Transport Layer**, a key component of the bridge, enables ticket transfers between Tezos and Etherlink.
+To list a new token pair and establish a bridge, users need to:
+1. If the token is an **FA2** or **FA1.2** standard token that doesn’t natively support tickets, the user must deploy a **Ticketer** contract on the Tezos side.
+This contract links to the specific Tezos token to convert it into a ticket.
+2. The user then deploys an **ERC20Proxy** on the Etherlink side – a smart contract implementing ERC20.
+This contract should be configured to expect tickets from the deployed **Ticketer** including ticketer address and ticket content.
+This setup allows the rollup to mint ERC20 tokens corresponding to the incoming tickets from Tezos.

-As of the time this bridge was implemented, there were no ticket-native tokens on the Tezos side.
-Therefore, to bridge tokens, it is necessary to convert them into tickets using the **Ticketer**.
-Additionally, since the **transfer_ticket** operation is not yet implemented in wallets, a special **TicketHelper** is used.
-This helper wraps tokens into tickets and transfers them to the rollup in a single transaction.
+3. Additionally, deploy a **TicketHelper** on the Tezos side, targeting the specific token and **Ticketer** pair.
+This step is necessary as the **transfer_ticket** operation is not currently supported by wallets.
+The **TicketHelper** facilitates the wrapping of tokens into tickets and their transfer to the rollup in a single transaction.

-To establish a bridge for an arbitrary token, the following steps should be taken:
-- Deploy a **Ticketer** on the Tezos side for the specified **FA1.2** or **FA2** token.
-- Deploy a **TicketHelper** on the Tezos side, targeting the specific token and **Ticketer** pair.
-- Deploy an **ERC20Proxy** on the Etherlink side, configuring it to anticipate tickets from the given **Ticketer** with the specified payload.

 #### Deploying a Token
-For demonstration purposes, one can deploy a test token that will later be bridged.
-The bridge has been tested with two types of tokens in the repository:
+For demonstration purposes, users can deploy a test token that will later be bridged.
+The bridge has been tested with two types of tokens, which are available in the repository:
 - The **FA1.2** **Ctez** token.
 - The **FA2** **fxhash** token.